 What does FranCloud actually do?

-At its core, FranCloud is an FDD database plus an analysis layer on top of it.
-It ingests the disclosure filings of thousands of active US franchise brands, extracts the figures that matter — unit counts, average unit volume, royalty and ad-fund percentages, mandated technology, growth rate — and layers context on top so a raw number turns into something usable: a fit score, a signal, or a ranked account.
+FranCloud is an FDD database plus an analysis layer on top of it.
+It ingests the disclosure filings of thousands of active US franchise brands, extracts the figures that matter: unit counts, average unit volume, royalty and ad-fund percentages, mandated technology, growth rate, and layers context on top so a raw number turns into something usable: a fit score, a signal, or a ranked account.

 How does it work?